How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 Evaluation of Performance

-Performance appraisals capture expectations that are agreed upon by the employer and team members at the beginning of the year.
+Performance appraisals capture expectations that the employer and team members agree upon at the beginning of the year.

 This action involves reviewing specific actions that the employee will be responsible for accomplishing.
 During the meeting, leaders also identify coaching actions that will be a necessary factor in employee goal achievement.